francis-del/francis-del/README.md

 Excel: Advanced skills in Excel for data cleaning, analysis, and reporting.

 🌱 Learning & Growth
 I am committed to continuous learning and staying up-to-date with the latest advancements in the field of data analysis.
-Currently, I am exploring working on a project involving real-time data analysis and Learning more of POWER BI.
+Currently, I am exploring working on a project involving real-time data analysis, Cyber security, and Learning more of POWER BI.

 📈 Projects
 Feel free to explore my repositories, where I've worked on projects showcasing my data analysis skills.
 From exploring public datasets to solving specific business problems, each project reflects my dedication to practical, hands-on experience.